-Screening mammograms are used to check for breast cancer in asymptomatic women (see Breast Cancer, Screening Screening Breast cancer most often involves glandular breast cells in the ducts or lobules.
+Screening mammograms are used to check for breast cancer in asymptomatic women (see Breast Cancer, Screening Screening Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more ).

 Diagnostic mammograms are used to diagnose breast disorders in women who have

 Abnormal results on screening mammograms that require further investigation

 Diagnostic mammograms can include standard and specialized views.

 Typically, mammography exposes the breasts to about 0.4 mSv of radiation.
 This dose is relatively low compared with other imaging tests that use radiation (see table Typical Radiation Doses Typical Radiation Doses* ).
 However, radiation exposure is a concern with mammography because breast tissue is sensitive to radiation (see Risks of Medical Radiation Risks of Medical Radiation Ionizing radiation (see also Radiation Exposure and Contamination) includes High-energy electromagnetic waves (x-rays, gamma rays) Particles (alpha particles, beta particles, neutrons) Ionizing... read more ).
 Mammography is sometimes recommended only for women > 40 partly because breast tissue in older women is less sensitive to the adverse effects of radiation.
 Specialized mammography units and digital imaging techniques are used to minimize radiation exposure.